rafaello7/RubiksCubeSolver/README.md

 The program has two modes of operation: optimal and quick.
 In optimal mode it finds solutions having minimal possible number of steps.
 In quick mode it finds solutions quickly, but they can be far from optimal.
-In quick mode the solution can be up to 30 steps long.
+In quick mode the solution can be (theoretically) up to 30 steps long.
+In practice the length rarely exceeds 25 steps.

 ## Requirements